Tennessee GOP Redistricting Targets Memphis

 Republicans turned a Tennessee map fight into a national House strategy, while Democrats have only protest and courts to slow it down.

-Republicans in Tennessee passed a new congressional map on Thursday that breaks up Memphis’s majority-Black 9th District and gives the GOP a clearer path to all nine House seats, according to
+Republicans in Tennessee passed a new congressional map on Thursday that breaks up Memphis’s majority-Black 9th District and gives the GOP a clearer path to all nine House seats, according to CNN and

 The Associated Press.
 Democrats in the state called it racial dilution dressed up as partisanship; GOP leaders said the map simply reflects Tennessee’s conservative tilt.